FlatIO/api-client-js/docs/OrganizationApi.md

 var opts = {
   'role': "role_example", // String | Filter users by role
-  'limit': 100, // Number | This is the maximum number of objects that may be returned 'offset': 0 // Number | This offsets the start of each page by the number specified };
+  'limit': 50, // Number | This is the maximum number of objects that may be returned 'next': "next_example", // String | An opaque string cursor to fetch the next page of data.
+The paginated API URLs are returned in the `Link` header when requesting the API.
+These URLs will contain a `next` and `previous` cursor based on the available data.
+  'previous': "previous_example" // String | An opaque string cursor to fetch the previous page of data.
+The paginated API URLs are returned in the `Link` header when requesting the API.
+These URLs will contain a `next` and `previous` cursor based on the available data.
+};

 var callback = function(error, data, response) {